Thursday, May 22, 2025 • Welcome to the 100% Nonsense-Free Zone!

 🛍️ Today’s 🔥 Deals on An image of Amazon logo🛒

-It’s World Backup Day: Give Your Data the Love It Badly Deserves Today!
+It’s World Backup Day: Give Your Data the Love It Deserves Today!
 Now!

 Share what you're reading!

 Are you feeling a little anxious?
-That's likely today, March 31, is World Backup Day—originally a made-up day to raise awareness of data backups and the increasing role of digital information in daily lives.
+That’s likely because today, March 31, is World Backup Day.
+It was first started in 2011 as a made-up day to raise awareness of data backups and the increasing role of digital information in daily lives.

-If you wonder who made it up, the day also helps storage vendors sell products.
-Go figure!
-And here's the list of excellent storage deals from known vendors (Samsung, Seagate, WD, and more) you can get today!
+If you wonder who made it up, nobody knows for sure since it was from a Reddit group, but the day also helps storage vendors sell products.
+So, go figure!
+And here’s the list of excellent storage deals you can get today!

 The Synology DS923+ NAS shares the same design as other servers including an easy way to install hard drives.

-Using a NAS server with shadow copy, or Snapshot in Synology's case, is the ultimate way to keep your data intact against malware and accidental edits or deletion.
+Using a NAS server with shadow copy, or Snapshot in Synology’s case, is the ultimate way to keep your data intact against malware and accidental edits or deletions.

 So, what’s a backup?

 Philosophically, data backup is like a health or car insurance policy.
-We need it yet, we hope you'll never have to resort to it.
+We need it, yet we hope we’ll never need to resort to it.

 The more often your data changes, the more regularly backups should be performed.
 Depending on your needs, there are different ways to make a backup.